KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/Documentation/TUTORIAL-HYPE.md

-# Tutorial "Hype" plugin - Plugin structure JSON/PNG FILES
+# Tutorial "Hype" plugin - Plugin structure JSON/PNG files

 The main Object is a **"PageData" container**, it has 4 sections:
 - version